alps-asd/alps-asd.github.io/manuals/1.0/en/index.md

 <strong>Q. Are there any other technologies that are similar to ALPS?</strong>

 A. There are no direct competitors.
-A. No, there is no direct competitor.
 A similar technology is [Microformat](http://www.asahi-net.or.jp/~ax2s-kmtn/internet/rec-owl-features-20040210.html).

 <strong>Q. What is the difference from IDL such as OpenAPI</strong>?